CY83R-3X71NC710N/CY83R-3X71NC710N/README.md

 ---

 <p align="center">
-  *ShadowStrike AthenaOS Edition is designed exclusively for legal, ethical, and authorized operations.
-Adherence to all applicable laws and regulations is paramount.*
+  <em>ShadowStrike AthenaOS Edition is designed exclusively for legal, ethical, and authorized operations.
+Adherence to all applicable laws and regulations is paramount.</em>
 </p>

 ---